-- This guide was written for Citrix XenApp version 6.5, and XenDesktop version 7.1, 7.0, 5.6 and 5.5.
-If you are using a previous version, see the deployment guide index on F5.com. - > The iApp template referenced in this guide is available as a fully supported downloadable template on downloads.f5.com. - This document is written with the assumption that you are familiar with both F5 devices and Citrix XenApp or XenDesktop products.
+- > This guide was written for Citrix XenApp version 6.5, and XenDesktop version 7.1, 7.0, 5.6 and 5.5.
+If you are using a previous version, see the deployment guide index on F5.com. - ➤ The iApp template referenced in this guide is a RELEASE CANDIDATE, and available on DevCentral.
+This means it has been created and tested by F5 Solution Engineers, but has not yet completed full regression testing.
+Once regression testing is complete, it will be available as an ESD release on downloads.f5.com. - This document is written with the assumption that you are familiar with both F5 devices and Citrix XenApp or XenDesktop products.
 For more information on configuring these devices, consult the appropriate documentation. - For this deployment guide, the BIG-IP system must be running version 11.2 or later.
 If you are using a previous version of the BIG-IP LTM system, see the Deployment Guide index on F5.com.
-This guide does not apply to previous versions.

-If you are running BIG-IP v11.6.0, using this iApp template (f5.citrix_vdiv1.1.0) results in an error and will not complete.
-You must either configure the BIG-IP system manually in version 11.6.0, or wait for the next version of the iApp template, which should be available by late September 2014.

-- The majority of this document provides guidance for the iApp for your Citrix deployment.
+This guide does not apply to previous versions. - > The majority of this document provides guidance for the iApp for your Citrix deployment.
 For users familiar with the BIG-IP system, there are manual configuration tables at the end of this guide.
-Because of the complexity of the configuration, we strongly recommend using the iApp template. - You can optionally configure the BIG-IP APM with smart card authentication or with two-factor authentication using RSA SecurID. - " If deploying two factor authentication using SecurID, you must upload your SecurID access agent configuration file to the BIG-IP system using iFile prior to running the iApp.
-If you have not uploaded your SecurID configuation file, go to System>>File Management: iFile List, and then click Import.
+Because of the complexity of the configuration, we strongly recommend using the iApp template. - ➤ You can optionally configure the BIG-IP APM with smart card authentication or with two-factor authentication using RSA SecurID. - " If deploying two factor authentication using SecurID, you must upload your SecurID access agent configuration file to the BIG-IP system using iFile prior to running the iApp.
+If you have not uploaded your SecurID configuration file, go to System>>File Management: iFile List, and then click Import. - " If deploying smart card authentication, be sure to see Appendix A: Citrix server changes required to support smart card authentication on page 32.
+Note we currently do not support smart card authentication with StoreFront; only Web Interface server 5.4 is supported.

-- " If deploying smart card authentication, be sure to see Appendix A: Citrix server changes required to support smart card authentication on page 33.
-Note we currently do not support smart card authentication with StoreFront; only Web Interface server 5.4 is supported. - Citrix Session configuration must be set to Direct mode (see Figure 1).
+Citrix Session configuration must be set to Direct mode (see Figure 1).
 For specific information on configuring the Citrix Session mode, see the Citrix documentation.